 A cardiac nurse, more commonly referred to as a cardiac care nurse, is a professional who cares specifically for patients who heart problems.
 While the duties and responsibilities of a nurse with this title may vary from setting to setting, CCN’s will help to treat patients who have suffered or suffer from congestive heart failure, cardiac dysrhythmia, cardiomyopathy, or angina problems.
 The nurse may perform stress tests, complete health assessments, care for a patient after an operation, or closely monitor the patient’s heart rate.

 - Cardiac Nursing Education and research

 - Cardiac Nurse Practitioners

 Track 17: Environmental Health Nursing

 A specialty practice that provides and delivers health and safety services to employees, employee populations, and community groups is Environmental health nursing.
-Environmental health nurses work on improving the health of an entire population instead of on caring for a single patient at a time.
+Environmental health nurses work on improving the health of an entire population instead of caring for a single patient at a time.
 The health risks of Environmental pollution include diseases in almost all organ systems in which air and water pollution control links with diarrheal diseases, respiratory diseases in children and adults, cancers, neurological disorders, and cardiovascular disease.
 The fertilizers we drown our crops in are polluting the underground water in these areas, as well as the water bodies.
-The impact of air, water and food pollution is heavy in the climate change.
+The impact of air, water, and food pollution is heavy in the climate change.
 To have a healthier environment we have to reduce unnecessary exposures to commonly used chemicals or other hazardous substances.

 - Environmental health and Safety management